ARE YOU READY FOR A JOB IN

 - To learn about the top openings in specific cities across Missouri visit the Missouri Economic Research and Information Center.

-The Aviation Maintenance: Power Plant program is based at our Florissant Valley campus.
-Students make take general education classes toward this degree at any of our four campuses, our five eduction centers, and online.
+Classes for Aviation Maintenance – Power Plant are offered at Gateway STEM High School.
+Students may take general education classes toward this degree at any of our four campuses, our five education centers, and online.